 August promises to be another wonderful month!
 After the lazy days of July, I’m determined to pull myself together and get a ton of work done, but that doesn’t mean I won’t be heading outside to explore, either.

 One big event of the month with be Bristol’s famous balloon festival — the largest in all of Europe.
 There’ll be a whopping 130 hot air balloons taking to the sky this year to celebrate the event’s 40th anniversary, and I can’t wait to witness it for myself.
 Excitingly, it coincides with my mum’s birthday, so my family will be hitting up Bristol once more to check out the balloons with us.

-When I announced my travel plans a couple of months ago, I shared that I was going to be whisking my mum away to a mYsTeRy DeStInAtIoN in August, and I’m thrilled to announce we decided on the Alsace region of France.
+This year, I decided I wanted to whisk my mum away to a mYsTeRy DeStInAtIoN in August, and I’m thrilled to announce we decided on the Alsace region of France.
 We’ll be visiting Strasbourg, Colmar, Riquewihr, and more on our wine-fuelled adventure, and most likely spending most of our time snapping photos of the beautiful buildings.
 It looks like a gorgeous part of the world and the perfect place for a mother-daughter trip away!